djjudas21/puppet-mod_auth_cas/README.md

 to set `LogLevel Debug` in your global or vhost config.
 Optional, defaults to `Off`.

-### `validateserver`

-Validate the SSL certificate of your CAS server.
-It is not recommended to turn this off as it presents a security risk.
-Optional, defaults to `On`.

 ## Limitations

 This module was written for use with CentOS 6 and Apache 2.2 and has since